brajeshwar/brajeshwar.github.io/_posts/2012/2012-08-19-introduction-to-gamification-for-uiux-designs.md

----
-layout: post
-title: Introduction to Gamification for UI/UX Designs
+# Introduction to Gamification for UI/UX Designs
----

 At the <a href="//www.siliconindia.com/events-agenda/webapps-conference-Bangalore-WebApps_Blore_2012.html">WebApp 2012</a>, organized by <a href="//www.siliconindia.com/">SiliconIndia</a>, I spoke on <strong>"Gamification in UI/UX Designs"</strong>.